Padres acquire veteran catcher Jason Castro from Angels

 ANAHEIM, Calif.
 (AP) — The San Diego Padres acquired veteran catcher Jason Castro from the Los Angeles Angels on Sunday in a trade for right-handed reliever Gerardo Reyes.

-The Padres completed their third trade in two days by acquiring Castro as they bolster their roster for their first postseason appearance since 2006.
-San Diego also has added reliever Trevor Rosenthal and slugger Mitch Moreland as the trade deadline approaches Monday.
+The Padres completed their fourth trade in two days by acquiring Castro as they bolster their roster for their first postseason appearance since 2006.
+San Diego also added reliever Trevor Rosenthal, slugger Mitch Moreland and catcher Austin Nola over the weekend as the trade deadline approaches Monday.

 Castro will be a free agent this winter after agreeing to a $6.85 million, one-year deal with the Angels in January.
 The 33-year-old batted .192 with two homers and six RBIs over his 18 games with Los Angeles, but the longtime Astros and Twins backstop is a strong defensive catcher and normally a solid hitter who has produced at least 10 homers in six seasons of his career.